Information for jobseekers

 There are a number of Queensland Government subsidised training and skilling programs that you may be eligible for in order to gain skills that may be suitable for alternative work.
 For example, the Skilling Queenslanders for Work initiative assists disadvantaged Queenslanders to gain qualifications and experience for the workforce at no cost to participants.
 Visit Skilling Queenslanders for Work for a list of programs in your region.

-The Certificate 3 Guarantee gives eligible Queenslanders the opportunity to complete their first post-school certificate III qualification to gain a job or improve their employment status, including access to foundation skills training and lower-level qualifications.
+The Certificate 3 Guarantee gives eligible Queenslanders the opportunity to complete their first post-school certificate 3 qualification to gain a job or improve their employment status, including access to foundation skills training and lower-level qualifications.

 Visit Queensland Skills Gateway to search and browse vocational education and training information, including courses available, training provider, and subsidised training and incentives.